 What is CFCCA doing to ensure social distancing and safety?

-Our priority during this time is the safety of our staff, volunteers, visitors and collaborators.
+Our priority is the safety of our staff, volunteers, visitors and collaborators.
 The CFCCA staff team have been working diligently and carefully to make the necessary and numerous changes to the workings of our building:

 - The building has a strictly limited capacity.